-Our acute care services serve ages 4-17 both male and female, and act as a short term crisis stabilization service.
-Our admissions line accepts phone calls 24 hours a day 7 days a week from parents and/or referral sources in regards to children that may be struggling and need to be placed into an intensive therapeutic environment.
-These children may be a harm to themselves, or others around them.
-This is a service that we get phone calls at the time of their crisis, get the child admitted quickly.
-Average length of stay is 5-7 days on acute.
+Our acute care services cater to both male and female patients ages 4 through 17 and act as a short-term crisis stabilization service.
+Our acute admissions line accepts calls 24 hours a day 7 days a week from parents and/or referral sources in regards to young people that may be going through a mental health crisis and need to be placed into an intensive therapeutic environment.

 One or more of the following criteria must be met within the past 24 hours: